Kavya1789/ACL-Docs/workshop/03_Monolith_to_Microservices/1_Facts_and_OneAgent/README.md

-# Gathering Facts and Installing the Dynatrace operator
+# Gathering Facts and Installing the OneAgent operator

 During this section we will gather all the information that we will lateron use during the labs.
 We will run a script that places all this information in a credentials file which other scripts can then pick up